bryanbharper/philectrosophy/src/Server/public/blog.posts/the-identity-of-indiscernibles.md

 If this is a genuine possibility, then (1.3) must be false.

 There are additional candidate counter examples, but I can't possibly go through them all.
-However, is far as I can tell they are essentially the same, with only superficial differences.
+However, as far as I can tell they are essentially the same, with only superficial differences.
 So, in my defense of (1.3) I will refer to just two of these counter examples --- one from Black[POP] Black, Max, 2012, "The Identity of Indiscernibles"[/POP] and another from Adams[POP]Adams, R.M., 1979 "Primitive Thisness and Primitive Identity".
 Journal of Philosophy, 76: 5-26.[/POP].

 ### 2. &nbsp; Response